vintrocode/elmo-brownie/README.md

 ```

 Port 3000 will be exposed to run the react example.
 Now you can attach VSCode or `docker exec` into the image and get to work!

+## Next Steps

+To continue with the example, click on the `elmo/` folder and follow the readme there.